rishi-harti768/club-onboarding-2024/README.md

 a multi step task and you have to complete all of them.

 Failing to complete these tasks can lead to disqalification from the club.
 This should not take more than 2-3 minutes if you are comfortable with `git`.

+You can take hints from the mock file we have created and a closed PR available on the `Pull Requests` tab.